psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 'it was over, all who had touched the body or the garments of

-the deceased, which were buried or destroyed, fled precipi- !j tately into the sea, to cleanse themselves from the pollution
+the deceased, which were buried or destroyed, fled precipitately into the sea, to cleanse themselves from the pollution

 I which they had contracted by touching the corpse.
 They